Mabel0403/CAMP/README.md

 for 300m: https://drive.google.com/file/d/1pjY1ubfyvFbITB1c6n-I7cdp7QHJv0WD/view?usp=sharing

 We will update this repository for better clarity ASAP, current version is for quick research for researchers interested in the cross-view geo-localization task.

+## 4. Acknowledgement
+This repository is built using the Sample4Geo[https://github.com/Skyy93/Sample4Geo] and MCCG[https://github.com/mode-str/crossview] repositories.